tien0709/BTL_Web/README.md

 - Checkout and place orders
 - Administrative interface for managing products, orders, and customers, comments

-## Contributing

-We welcome contributions from the community.
-To submit a bug report or feature request, please open an issue on GitHub.
-If you would like to contribute code changes, please follow the guidelines in CONTRIBUTING.md.

 ## License

 This project is released under the MIT License.
 See LICENSE for more details.